 1. Enter the Settings menu, choose 'Personalization' click 'Colors' and scroll down to the switch marked 'Choose your default app mode'.

 2. Change this to 'Dark' and all apps with a native dark mode, including Chrome, will change color.
 There's no need to restart your browser.

-Chrome dark mode for macOS
+Changing Chrome to dark mode for macOS

 1. Open 'System Preferences', click 'General', select 'Appearance'.

 2. Select the 'Dark' option.
 As with Windows, all apps with a native dark mode will change automatically with no further input from you.